Meth bust: Three arrested after drug found in pails of grease at port

-Three auckland men have been arrested as authorities disrupt plans to import a large shipment of methamphetamine into New Zealand via the Port of Tauranga.
+Three Auckland men have been arrested as authorities disrupt alleged plans to import a large shipment of methamphetamine into New Zealand via the Port of Tauranga.

-The arrests were made yesterday after an investigation following Customs' find of a container filled with pails of grease containing methamphetamine originating from Iran.
+The arrests were made yesterday after an investigation following Customs' find of a container filled with pails of grease alleged to contain methamphetamine originating from Iran.

 The total weight of the drug is yet to be determined, but police said in a statement they expected it to be a commercial quantity based on the concealment method.